Avatars offer a safer alternative to children uploading photos of themselves on social websites

-Information about sexting - what is it, what are the legal facts and what advice can you give to your pupils
+Information about Cyber-bullying - what is it, what does it look like and what advice can you give to your pupils

 What are Ofsted looking for?
 Key features of good or outstanding e-safety practice - how many are you doing in your school?

 A list of 7 things that Ofsted view as indicating inadequate e-safety practice, from their e-safety briefing for section 5 inspection

 BlackBerry, BBM, Browser, BinWeevils, Blog, Boomerang and Botnet - find out what they all mean in our online A-Z

 This question and answer website has hit the news recently connected to two tragic teen suicides.
 Here's some advice if your pupils are using it.